-- Seibu Holdings switched to carbon neutral envelopes delivered to shareholders (annual reduction of approximately 5tCO2)
+- Seibu Holdings switched to carbon neutral envelopes delivered to shareholders.

 - Prince Hotels received the Japan Hotel Association's "Social Contribution Award" for the establishment of a joint delivery system at eight hotels in Tokyo (a system in which each supplier delivers food products to a warehouse designated by Prince Hotel, and each hotel only takes food products it needs from the warehouse.

 - Seibu Lions introduced carbon offset LP gas.

 The Group companies have been carrying out various initiatives for minimizing trash and controlling waste, such as promoting a shift to paperless operations by using information and communications technology (ICT) to reduce waste at offices and workplaces.
 Moreover, Prince Hotels has been taking steps to reduce the use of plastics and to reduce, process, and recycle food waste at hotels.

 - Prince Hotels reduces food loss by reviewing purchasing policies, displaying posters to educate staff and guests about leftover food, and reducing meal portions.